 Predatory loan lending is just the way it sounds, dangerous and manipulative.
 The last thing you want to do is find yourself falling into one of these financial traps.
 Some people are unable to escape and can find themselves falling quickly into bankruptcy.
 Do not panic if this is you.
-Talk to one of our experienced Kingsport bankruptcy attorneys to figure out what financial options you may have for bankruptcy.
+Talk to one of our experienced Chattanooga bankruptcy attorneys to figure out what financial options you may have for bankruptcy.

 ALL YOU SHOULD KNOW ABOUT PREDATORY LENDING